 Personal Data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
-This means that our school must not collect or store Personal Data beyond what is strictly required.
+This means that Pembrokeshire County Council must not collect or store Personal Data beyond what is strictly required.